Nishant43S/computer-vision-app/README.md

 ## License
 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

-This project is licensed under the MIT License.
-Feel free to modify and distribute it as per the license terms.
+<p>This project is licensed under the MIT License.
+Feel free to modify and distribute it as per the license terms.</p>

 ---
 **Enjoy using the Face Detection and Hand Tracking System! 🚀**